RedHatNordicsSA/ansible-roadshow/labs/lab-8/README.md

 git push
 ```

-Output should be something similair as this:
+Output should be something similar as this:
 ```
 $ git config --global push.default matching
 $ git push